MagoSaronno/keyther/README.md

 To add **language-specific characters** (such as *accented* or *umlaut* vowels) you can follow this [additional guide](Language-Specific_Keymap.md).

+Unfortunately, at this time, to add the handedness feature to your keyboard you will need to use the [QMK source](https://docs.qmk.fm/newbs "The guide to use the source"), and, before compiling, add to the cantor's config.h file the line:

+`#define SPLIT_HAND_PIN B7`

 ### Enter Bootloader Mode
 To flash the firmware onto the microcontroller you will need to set it in bootloader mode first:
 - Press and hold the BOOT0 button.